sjg/my-search-story/docs/blog-post/blog-post.md

 ### Initiating the Data Archive

 First, we need to make a `POST` request to the `portabilityArchive:initiate` endpoint.
 This request includes the user's OAuth 2.0 access token and specifies which data resource we're interested in (`myactivity.search`).
-After we've authenicated with Google, the user has agreed to share thier data and has validated the length of time the app has access to the data, we can then start to request the users data.
+After we've authenticated with Google, the user has agreed to share their data and has validated the length of time the app has access to the data, we can then start to request the users data.

 Here’s the function that kicks this off in `main.js`: